 Pressure Cooker: What You Need to Know

 A pressure cooker will use wet steam and pressure to sterilize, whereas an autoclave uses dry steam.
-They sometimes use pressure cookers to sterilize jars, which takes about 10 minutes.
-Sterilization for most other things take between 20 to 30 minutes.
+They sometimes use pressure cookers to sterilize jars, which take about 10 minutes.
+Sterilization for most other things takes between 20 to 30 minutes.

 Pressure cookers can kill off most of the bacteria, such as salmonella and E.coli, but some bacteria act resistant to sterilization in a pressure cooker.
 For those cases, an autoclave will serve you better where you need thoroughness.